toralf/tinderbox/README.md

 5. exit and start the image

 ###test a (long runnning) package
-1. append the package list in the following way: cat <<<EOF >> <image name>/tmp/packages
+Append the package list in the following way:
+    cat <<<EOF >> <image name>/tmp/packages
 STOP this text is displayed as the subject of an email package1